normanjoyner/kubectl-cssh/README.md

 tmux-ssh allows users to SSH into Kubernetes nodes by opening a new pane for each matching node

 Options:
-  -i, --identity-file='': Selects a file from which the identity (private key) for public key authentication is read -l, --selector='': Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2) -p, --ssh-port='': SSH port
+  -a, --address-type='ExternalIP': Node address type to query for (e.g. InternalIP/ExternalIP) -i, --identity-file='': Selects a file from which the identity (private key) for public key authentication is read -l, --selector='': Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2) -p, --ssh-port='': SSH port